 I was compelled to write this blurb after hearing consecutive dismissals of the idea of ‘design thinking’.
-I get that it sounds like a what-the-hell term attached to a wafty process.
-But that is exactly how I felt about my self-portrait as Madonna’s armpit, until I realised that I was being taught how to disassemble and assemble concepts and materials within the one process.
-At the outset, it seemed pointless.
-In the end, it became my M.O.
+I get that it sounds like a wafty process that has probably done more to benefit the design profession than anyone else, but knowing how to disassemble and assemble concepts and materials within the one process has been one of the most useful skills I have learned.

 [Also posted on Medium]

 “The cloud is not weightless: it is a heavy industry.
 Add in the metals and plastics, the hydro dams, the thousands of miles of cables, the satellites and their rocket launches, and the millions of tons of electronic gadgets we use to access our movies – and the cloud looks a little less fluffy.”

 “Every archive has an intended logic, a day logic, with well-defined topics, alphabetical orderings, hierarchical taxonomies, or cross-referenced indexes.
 At night we see less of what is intended and more of what is there.”

 “The fundamental reason why I work with these “street interventions”, using the Anthropomorpher as a tool for inviting passers by in the street to make collective improvisations on the street’s sounds, is because I want to ignite a trend where people start making sound art as street art.
 There is no official name for this, – I have suggested ‘fonografiti’ (intended misspelling), ‘proto urban folklore’, or ‘soundtagging’.”

 “To use terms from linguistics, rather than thinking of code as language, we may want to study it as speech.”
 Lev Manovich